 Perth Launch Photos:

-We celebrate Social Justice Sunday on 30 September.
-This year, the Australian Bishops’ Social Justice Statement is titled: ‘A Place to Call Home: Making a home for everyone in our land’.
+We celebrate Social Justice Sunday on 30 August.
+This year, the Australian Bishops’ Social Justice Statement is titled: ‘TO LIVE LIFE TO THE FULL: Mental Health in Australia Today’.

-For further details about the Social Justice Statement, visit the Australian Catholic Social Justice Council website (www.socialjustice.catholic.org.au) or call (02) 8306 3499.
+For further details about the Social Justice Statement, visit the Office for Social Justice (OSJ) website (www.socialjustice.catholic.org.au) or call (02) 8306 3499.

-The ACSJC website (www.socialjustice.catholic.org.au/publications/social-justice-statements) will have resources available for download free of charge before Social Justice Sunday.
-They will include Social Justice Sunday Liturgy Notes, a PowerPoint presentation and resources for schools and social justice groups.
+Associated resources – The OSJ website (www.socialjustice.catholic.org.au/publications/social-justice-statements) have resources available for download free of charge before Social Justice Sunday.
+They include Social Justice Statements, Prayer Cards, Liturgy Notes and Video.

 Please Note: This is will now be an ONLINE Event